Ezekiel 28 – Against Satan, King of Tyre

 And shall be no more forever.”’”

 a.
 By the abundance of your trading you became filled with violence within, and you sinned: Because Satan is spoken of here as the king of Tyre, God spoke of Satan’s sins in the same terms as Tyre’s sins.
-Tyre was a super-commercialized city-state focused only on winning a profit.
+Tyre was a highly commercialized city-state focused only on winning a profit.
 Satan’s abundance of trading was found in his competitive spirit, his desire to be exalted above his associates (Isaiah 14:13-14).

 i.
 The abundance of your trading: The dishonest business practices of the leaders of Tyre were a reflection of the dishonest, deceptive dealings of the spiritual power behind them.
 Satan is the father of lies (John 8:44) and comes only to steal, kill, and destroy (John 10:10).